 Verify which port SSH is listening on:

-If you changed SSH to a non-standard port, replace :22 with your configured port number (for example, grep :2222).
+If you changed SSH to a non-standard port, replace :22 with your configured port number, such as :2222.

 Permission Denied (Publickey)